xperseguers/theodia/Documentation/Usage/Index.rst

    Whether the location of the event should be made visible.
 Please note that actual display may change if the default templates are overridden.
-This is particularly useful to show the location of you select more than one calendar for the plugin.
+This is particularly useful to show the location if you select more than one calendar for the plugin.

 .. _pluginFilter: